vivekjoshy/openskill.py/paper/paper.md

 OpenSkill boasts several advantages over implementations of proprietary models like TrueSkill.
-Notably, it delivers faster rating updates, with 3 times the performance of the popular python open source implementation of TrueSkill as seen in @Lee_2018.
-OpenSkill also includes five distinct models, each with its own unique characteristics and tradeoffs.
+Notably, it delivers faster rating updates, with 3 times the performance of the popular Python open-source implementation of TrueSkill as seen in @Lee_2018.
+OpenSkill also includes five distinct models, each with its unique characteristics and tradeoffs.
 While all the models are general purpose, the recommended model for most use cases is Plackett-Luce.
 This model extends the regular Plackett-Luce as described in @Plackett_Luce by incorporating variance parameters to account for the probability that a